Cayyus/mixmatch-spotify-cli/README.md

 ## Get Started
-**Disclaimer: This CLI only supports Windows 10/11**
+**Disclaimer: This CLI only supports Windows 10/11** *Working on making this work as a executable*

 If you want to try out this tool, follow these instructions: